typicode/homerun/README.md

 3
 ```

-And of course, while you develop, you can still use `npm run add --` to test your command.
+And of course, while you develop, you can still use `npm run add` to test your command.

 ## Options